GAMS-dev/gamspy/docs/user/advanced/external_equations.rst

 Since no file extension was specified, GAMS will automatically search for the appropriate file extension based on the operating system: `.DLL` on Windows and `.SO` on Linux.
-Next step is generating the library.
+The next step is generating the library.

 Programming Interface